EspÃritu Santo Bay Lodge

 Differences between Ascension Bay and Espiritu Santo

 The primary differences between ESB and well known neighbor Ascension Bay are size and accessibility.
 ESB is approximately half the size of her more famous sister, but Ascension Bay has more than six thousand people living in the towns around her shores.
-There are nine official lodges plus several back country, “unofficial” guides that fish the bay.
-As of 2015, one hundred and eighty boats with permits for fishing, snorkeling, bird watching, or tours of the bay makes for a crowded, high pressure fishery.
+There are nine official lodges plus several backcountry, “unofficial” guides that fish the bay.
+As of 2015, one hundred and eighty boats with permits for fishing, snorkeling, bird watching, or tours of the bay make for a crowded, high-pressure fishery.
+Instead, if you’re wanting to find an area in which you can take part in all these activities, as well as watching for exotic birds you could also be interested in making a Costa Rica Focus tour vacation package for you and your loved ones, the major difference here will be the locations which you’ll find yourself in won’t be anywhere near as crowded!

 Espiritu Santo Bay (ESB), however, remains perfectly positioned in a remote wilderness, an area devoid of tourism and the impacts of population and people.
 There is a small community of about 95 lobster fishermen and their families that live in Punta Herrero, the only human settlement on the entire bay.
 Only twelve boats have legal access to recreationally fish in the bay.
 This combination of remoteness, lack of human population, and limited access is what makes ESB unique, and one of the most pristine resources left in the region to target fish untouched by human influences.